chengjundong/imooc-React/jared-jianshu/Q&A.md

 - useEffect(): This hook replaces the functionality of `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount` in function components.
 It allows you to perform side effects (e.g., data fetching, DOM manipulation) after rendering.
 You can specify dependencies to control when the effect is triggered.
 #### 2.State and Props
 - useState(): This hook enables functional components to manage state, similar to how this.state is used in class components.
-- useMemo(): To replace `shouldComponentUpdate`, this hook is used to memoize the result of a computation, optimizing performance by preventing unnecessary re-computation when dependencies haven't changed.
+- useMemo(): This hook is used to memoize the result of a computation, optimizing performance by preventing unnecessary re-computation when dependencies haven't changed.
 - useCallback(): This hook memoizes functions, useful when you want to prevent unnecessary function re-creations on each render.
 - JSX to replace `render()`, like `return (<><input id={a.value} /></>)`
 #### 3.Context